ilumary/libbbs-rs/README.md

 - Rust lib [bls12_381](https://docs.rs/bls12_381/latest/bls12_381) for curve operations
 - Rust lib [sha2](https://docs.rs/sha2/latest/sha2/) for hashing, specifially for `expand_message_xmd()`
 - Rust lib [sha3](https://docs.rs/sha3/latest/sha3/) for hashing, specifially for `expand_message_xof()`
-- Rust lib [rand_core](https://docs.rs/rand_core/latest/rand_core/) for hashing, specifially for `generate_random_scalars()`
+- Rust lib [rand_core](https://docs.rs/rand_core/latest/rand_core/) for a source of random values, specifially for `generate_random_scalars()`

 No other external cryptographic dependencies are used.
 As mentioned previously, libbbs-rs does not make use of any `unsafe` code blocks.
 All used functions from `bls12_381` are constant time.
 Building requires a recent version of rustc: >= 1.90.0 All unix-style platforms are supported.
 Windows is not.

+The dev dependencies include additional packages for [deserializing json](https://docs.rs/serde_json/latest/serde_json/) and parsing [hex numbers](https://docs.rs/hex/latest/hex/).

 ### Testing

 All components are tested against the test vectors from the BBS draft.
 Github's CI is set up to run a build and test on every commit.
+Additionaly the comprehensive testing suite including all test fixtures is currently being implemented.

 ### License